usmahm/ahmad/README.md

 - 👨 &nbsp; I'm just a young guy learning software development.
 - 👨🏻‍💻 &nbsp; Exploring new technologies and working on my skills.
-- 🌱 &nbsp; I’m currently learning React Native and Python
+- 🌱 &nbsp; I’m currently learning Swift and Python
 - 👯‍♂️ &nbsp; I’m looking to collaborate on Projects
 - 🎓 &nbsp; Studying Electrical and Electronics Engineering at Obafemi Awolowo University, Nigeria.